scriptrdotio/zoho/README.md

 *Note2:* in the above examples, we assumed that the zoho connector was deployed in /zoho.
 Make sure it is the case in your scriptr.io workspace, otherwise, fix accordingly to match your current deployment.
 For example, if zoho is deployed in /modules/zoho, then the callback URL should be https://api.scriptrapps.io/modules/zoho/oauth/getAccessToken?auth_token=<your_auth_token>

+**Note3:** Make sure to use the right zoho scope as it could lead to request failure (checks the scriptr.io logs for potential 403 error code).
+The scope varies depending on the
+API operation.
+Desk scopes can be found [here](https://desk.zoho.com/DeskAPIDocument#OauthTokens#OAuthScopes)

 # How to generate an access token from zoho
 You can do this manually using the following steps (or you can automate the process using the same scripts):